yui-mhcp/detection/README.md

 - [ ] Add support for `YOLOv3` and `YOLOv4` models
 - [ ] Add segmentation models (such as `U-Net`)
 - [x] Add `producer-consumer` based prediction / streaming
+- [x] Automatically downloads the official pretrained weights if not loaded

 ## Difference between `detection` and `segmentation`